John Véron: Life

-He styled himself "Senonensis", implying he was born at or near Sens.
+He styled himself "Senonensis", implying he was born at or near Sens and signed most of his work as "John Veron Senonoys."
 He studied at Orléans in 1534, and about 1536 settled in England: his letters of denization, dated 2 July 1544, stated that he had spent eight years in that country, that he had been a student at Cambridge (without graduating, apparently), and that he was, and intended to continue to be, a tutor.

 In 1550, he had moved to Worcester.
 On 21 August 1551, he was ordained deacon by Nicholas Ridley at Fulham, and on 29 August he had received priest's orders.
 He was instituted on 3 January 1552 to the rectory of St Alphage, Cripplegate.
 He witnessed, or was in some way involved in, the uproar at Paul's Cross, which led on to the arrest of John Bradford on 16 August 1553; Véron was also committed to the Tower of London, both being styled seditious preachers.
 Ridley, writing to Bradford in 1554, inquired for Véron, who in 1554 was deprived of his benefice and remained a prisoner until Queen Elizabeth's accession.

 On his release he became a preacher at Paul's Cross, was appointed prebendary of St Paul's Cathedral on 8 November 1559, rector of St Martin, Ludgate, on 8 March 1560, and vicar of St Sepulchre on 21 October 1560, preferments he held till his death.
 On 8 October 1559 he preached before the queen at Whitehall, when he urged that Protestant bishops should retain the old temporalities of their sees, so as to live in proper style.
 Aspersions were cast on his character, and on 2 November 1561 a man did penance at Paul's Cross for calumniating Véron, while on 23 November Henry Machyn had also publicly to apologise.
 John Strype describes him as a courageous and eloquent preacher.

 On 1 March 1562 Véron certified to the Privy Council the accuracy of a translation of a French pamphlet against Catholicism that was being considered for publication in England.
 He died on 9 April 1563, and was buried in St. Paul's, oddly without a tombstone.